Imjin virus

-Imjin thottimvirus (MJNV) is a single-stranded, enveloped, negative-sense RNA virus of the orthohantavirus genus in the Bunyavirales order.
-It is a newly identified hantavirus isolated from the lung tissues of Ussuri white-toothed shrews of the species Crocidura lasiura (order Soricomorpha, family Soricidae, subfamily Crocidurinae) captured near the demilitarized zone in the Republic of Korea during 2004 and 2005.
+Imjin virus (MJNV) is a single-stranded, enveloped, negative-sense RNA virus of the Orthohantavirus genus in the Hantaviridae family.
+It was isolated from the lung tissues of Ussuri white-toothed shrews of the species Crocidura lasiura (order Soricomorpha, family Soricidae, subfamily Crocidurinae) captured near the demilitarized zone in the Republic of Korea during 2004 and 2005.

 Virology

-Phylogenetic analyses demonstrates a common ancestry with Thottopalayam thottimvirus suggesting early evolutionary divergence.
+Phylogenetic analyses demonstrates a common ancestry with Thottapalayam virus, suggesting early evolutionary divergence.
 It is still unknown if MJNV is pathogenic for humans.

 MJNV has been shown to be a genetically unique hantavirus.
 Multiple strains have been isolated from the lung tissues of Ussuri white-toothed shrews captured between 2004 and 2010.
 Partial M- and L-segment sequences from lung tissues of 12 of 37 (32.4%) anti-MJNV IgG antibody-positive shrews revealed that the 12 MJNV strains differed by 0–12.2% and 0–2.3% at the nucleotide and amino acid levels.
 A similar degree of nucleotide and amino acid difference was found in a 632-nucleotide length of the L segment of nine MJNV strains.
 Phylogenetic analyses demonstrated a geographic relationship similar to the phylogeography of rodent-borne hantaviruses.